 How did your business get started?
 From the good, bad and ugly, what was your startup process like?

 I went out to lots and lots of other networking events and just kept meeting more and more people.
 I then planned and executed my first event, which was profitable out of the gate.
-The difficulty was that I was running my own law practice, had two kids and had twins on the way about 3 months later.
+The difficulty was that I was running my own law practice, had two kids, and had twins on the way about 3 months later.
 The struggle was always the lack of time and the idea that I needed to take a conservative approach to the launch of the new business because of the responsibility of having four kids.
-As I knew then and with hindsight now I should have went full throttle from day one.
+As I knew then and with hindsight now I should have gone full throttle from day one.

 What niche or hole in the market are you filling with Swap the Biz?